maxamel/GDH/README.md

 ```

 Now it's all set up and you can run the verticles and initiate a key exchange.
+The most important rule when developing with Vert.x (or any asynchronous platform) is DO NOT BLOCK THE EVENT LOOP!
+So remember not to perform blocking operations inside the asynchronous calls.
 ```java
 pv.run(passiveVertex,deployment1 -> {
     if (deployment1.succeeded()) {